 He speaks on many different topics but most efficiently addresses the need for creativity and connecting with youth today in a relevant manner and also with raw honesty.
 He shares successful strategies with prevention agencies and school administrators.
 Anthony often presents on new techniques in communication and effective programs to reach youth today.

 He has also founded, Rise & Grind Recovery Radio, where he looks to invite conversation from all over the nation & all around the world; educating millions on recovery.

-Douglas Darby– Community Outreach Director & Co-Founder of Rise Together
+Douglas Darby– Speaker & Co-Founder of Rise Together

-As the Community Outreach Director of RISE TOGETHER, he has a great passion for advocating, educating, and bringing a voice back to the voiceless.
-As he works to improve the recovery landscape for adolescents all across the country, he knows efforts to help prevent substance use disorders and misuse in every community around the world.
+Darby has a great passion for advocating, educating, and bringing a voice back to the voiceless.
+As he works to improve the recovery landscape for adolescents all across the country, he knows his efforts will help prevent substance use disorders and misuse in every community around the world.

-She carries this responsibility with a great amount of passion & purpose in hopes that these efforts will help to not only develop peer leaders but also help save the lives of our nation’s youth.
+Machkovech carries this responsibility with a great amount of passion and purpose in hopes that these efforts will help to not only develop peer leaders but also help save the lives of our nation’s youth.